 The Dos and Don’ts of Hiring a Private Investigator

 …so, don’t hire the “jack-of-all-trades.”
-Find a PI who has spent years working in their niche and who offers services that can help you achieve your result.
+Find a PI who has spent years working in their niche and offers services to help you achieve your result.
 Any reputable P.I. would tell you a story, provide a case study, or send you a sample redacted report.
 If you’re searching by the PIs website, they should have that spelled out on the front page.
 They won’t have dozens of services unless they have an investigator on staff for that type of service.

 You don’t want your PI to take your money and run.
 There are plenty of fly-by-night firms that aren’t invested in this trade.
 Nor do you want a reputable firm to “go dark” once the case has started.
 Ask how often they’ll communicate results to you.
 A good rule of thumb is to get an update on any day they worked on your case.
 For example, a good PI can send the previous day’s update with video footage within 12-24 hours of completion.
-And, a full report with 48-72 hours.
+And a full report within 48-72 hours.
 Lack of effective and timely communication shows a subpar professional.

 So don’t hire a P.I. who won’t return emails, answer phone calls, or respond online.
 In-person meetings shouldn’t limit your decision on hiring a P.I.
 There are dozens of ways to get eyes on your P.I.
-For the last two years we’ve all been working so Zoom calls, Facetime, and Microsoft Teams should do the trick.
+For the last two years we’ve all been working, Zoom calls, Facetime, and Microsoft Teams should do the trick.
 I can count on one hand the number of clients who’ve wanted or needed to meet me in person.
-It’s not a requirement to have a dedicated office either.
+It’s not a requirement to have a dedicated office, either.
 All our teams tend to work remotely – I’ve worked remotely for a decade.
 Quality is the key – keep that in mind.